Donald Davis (storyteller)

 Donald Davis (born 1944) is an American storyteller, author and minister.
 Davis had a twenty-year career as a minister before he became a professional storyteller.
 He has recorded over 25 storytelling albums and written several books.
 His long career as a teller and his promotion of the cultural importance of storytelling through seminars and master classes has led to Davis being dubbed the "dean of storytelling".

 Background

 Donald Davis was born in Waynesville, North Carolina, a small town in the mountainous region of Western North Carolina.
 As a child, storytelling was a daily part of his family life.
 "My grandmother did lots of telling," Davis recalled to the Winston-Salem Journal.
 "I remember hearing those stories, and I remember by the time I was in the second grade telling other kids in school stories I'd heard my grandmother tell."

 He received a B.A. from Davidson College in 1966 and a Master of Divinity degree from Duke University Divinity School in 1969.
-Davis served as a Methodist minister in several cities in North Carolina, including High Point,Andrews, and Charlotte for over 20 years before retiring to become a professional storyteller.
+Davis served as a Methodist minister in several cities in North Carolina, including High Point, Andrews, and Charlotte for more than 20 years before retiring to become a professional storyteller.